adobe/helix-deploy/README.md

       --aws-update-secrets        Uploads the function specific secrets with the params. defaults to /helix-deploy/{pkg}/{name}  [string]
       --aws-deploy-bucket         Name of the deploy S3 bucket to use (default is helix-deploy-bucket-{accountId})  [string] [default: ""]
       --aws-identity-source       Identity source to used when creating the authorizer  [array] [default: ["$request.header.Authorization"]]
       --aws-log-format            The lambda log format.
 Can be either "JSON" or "Text".  [string] --aws-layers                List of layers ARNs to attach to the lambda function.  [array] --aws-tracing-mode          The lambda tracing mode.
 Can be either "Active" or "PassThrough".  [string] --aws-extra-permissions     A list of additional invoke permissions to add to the lambda function in the form <SourceARN>@<Principal>.
 Optionally, you can use <SourceARN>@<Principal>:<Alias> if you want to scope the permission to a specific alias.  [array]
       --aws-tags                  A list of additional tags to attach to the lambda function in the form key=value.
-To remove a tag, use key= (i.e. without a value).[array]
+To remove a tag, use key= (i.e. without a value).  [array]

 Google Deployment Options
       --google-project-id  the Google Cloud project to deploy to.
 Optional when the key file is a JSON file  [string] [default: ""]
       --google-key-file    full path to the a .json, .pem, or .p12 key downloaded from the Google Developers Console  [string] [default: ""]
       --google-email       the Google  account email address.
 Required when using a .pem or .p12 credential file  [string] [default: ""]

-Cloudflare Workers Deployment Options
-      --cloudflare-account-id   the Cloudflare account ID to deploy to  [string] [default: ""] --cloudflare-auth         the Cloudflare API token from https://dash.cloudflare.com/profile/api-tokens  [string] [default: ""]
-      --cloudflare-email        the Cloudflare email address belonging to the authentication token  [string] [default: ""] --cloudflare-test-domain  the *.workers.dev subdomain to use for testing deployed scripts  [string] [default: ""]

-Fastly Compute@Edge Options
-      --compute-service-id     the Fastly Service to deploy the action to  [string] [default: ""] --compute-domain
-      --fastly-auth            the Fastly token  [string] [default: ""] --coralogix-token        the Coralogix token (to enable logging)  [string] [default: ""] --compute-coralogix-app  the Application name  [string] [default: "fastly-compute"]

-Fastly Gateway Options
-      --fastly-service-id  the Fastly Service to use as a gateway  [string] [default: ""] --fastly-auth        the Fastly token  [string] [default: ""] --checkpath          the path to check as part of the Fastly health check  [string] [default: ""] --coralogix-token    the Coralogix token (to enable logging)  [string] [default: ""] --coralogix-app      the Application name  [string] [default: "universal-runtime"]

 Options:
       --arch           Select archs(s) for bundles (node,edge).  [array] [default: ["node"]] --format         Action formats  [default: {"aws":"/${packageName}/${baseName}/${version}"}]
-      --property             Additional properties that can be used in formats.  [default: {}] --package-token        Protects access to the gateway-stored package parameters with this token. leave empty to generate random token.  [string] [default: "hUX/5Jke1K+YAgZJiUw370/NZ/UsCuFyJHKHKEp73OM="]
+      --property       Additional properties that can be used in formats.  [default: {}] --package-token  Protects access to the gateway-stored package parameters with this token. leave empty to generate random token.  [string] [default: "2l8JumQIoX+SLQRc2eO2TUh1VO44/qh9KkL7VZO1T9k="]
-      --google-region        the Google Cloud region to deploy in  [string] [default: ""] --compute-test-domain  the domain name of the Compute@Edge service (used for testing)  [string] [default: ""] --fastly-gateway       the hostname of the Fastly gateway for package params  [string] [default: ""] --checkinterval        the interval in milliseconds that each Fastly POP should perform a health check.
-Set to 0 to disable health checks entirely.  [number] [default: 6000000]
+      --google-region  the Google Cloud region to deploy in  [string] [default: ""]
 ```

 With no arguments,the `hedy` just bundles your code into the respective `action.zip`: